bal2ag/cachual/docs/index.rst

     def get_user_json(user_id):
         ...

-Note that for Python 3, you will want to use :data:`unpack_json_python3` because the data returned from the cache will be bytes (as opposed to the unicode string that is the default in Python 3).
+Note that for Python 3, you will want to use :data:`unpack_json_python3` for JSON data and :data:`unpack_bytes` for unicode string data because the value returned from the cache will be bytes (as opposed to the unicode string that is the default string type in Python 3).

 For a complete list of these helper functions see :ref:`packinghelpers`.